Why anyone and everyone can benefit from whichever technique you use.

 Judging yourself is a common mistake, as many people question whether they are meditating correctly or effectively.

-The over-riding Result, in relation to which meditation techniques benefit participants the most, appears to be the different techniques have different effects on the individual’s emotional and cognitive skills, well-being as well as their brains!
+The overriding Result concerning which meditation techniques benefit participants the most appears to be the different techniques have different effects on the individual’s emotional and cognitive skills, well-being, and brains!

 The many different techniques practiced indicate successes for target areas such as stress, anxiety, depression, and if you are suffering from one of these afflictions, a more focussed, specific form of meditation could be the answer.